 About the Author

-Danuta Hulajko is a holistic practitioner, international speaker, founder of the DH Natural Medicine Clinic and www.healingremedies.com.au , Sydney.
-She specialises in anti-aging, autoimmunity, digestive disorders and heavy metals chelation.
+Danuta Hulajko is a naturopath, international speaker, founder of the DH Natural Medicine Clinic and www.healingremedies.com.au , Southern Highlands Sydney.
+She specializes in cardiovascular diseases, anti-aging, autoimmunity, digestive disorders and heavy metals chelation.
 For more information please go to our website.
 You can follow Danuta Hulajko work, events, seminars, expos, latest health research, her health tips and advice on Facebook and LinkedIn